fables-tales/nemesis/spec.md

 ####Response code

-200 if the user is authenticated and a teacher or blueshirt, otherwise 403.
+200 if the user is authenticated and a team leader or blueshirt, otherwise 403.

 ####Response body